smatechnologies/ibm-i-agent-docs/versioned_docs/version-18.1/operator-replay/additional-info.md

     - The legacy method of ending a program with a Halt Indicator (\*INH1) on is used rather than the simpler \*PSSR subroutine with a \*CANCL action, which reports a generic forced program failure, so that the H1 indicator can be distinguished from an unexpected general program failure that needs programmer attention.
 The H1 halt indicator will be documented in the IBM i job log of the script driver job.
 It will also appear in the LSAM steps log of a Mult-Step Job Script Job, (for JOBTYPE(L), since the Operator Replay script driver program will end with the unique error code of RNX0233 whose text is designed to report Halt indicators.

 :::tip TECHNICAL TIPS
 To start with, remember that the Operator Replay Script driver job is a separate job from the interactive workstation job that is being automated.
 Any communication between those two jobs is accomplished via Workstation Display Output and Workstation Keyboard Input.
-It is also important to remember that the STROPRRPY command executes the Operator Replay Script driver program, which means that this is the program that an OpCon job for IBM i: Operator Replay will communicate with.
+It is also important to remember that the STROPRRPY command executes the Operator Replay Script driver program, which means that this is the program that an OpCon job for IBM i, job type Operator Replay, will monitor.

 Put another way, the Script driver program does all the heavy lifting, including managing translation of Dynamic Variable {TOKENS} and execution of screen data capture and Data Capture Response Rules.
 All this work is designed to support a virtual workstation's interactive job just as if there were a human operator reading the screen and typing on the keyboard.
 The script driver job takes the place of the human operator.